cucumber/messages/README.md

 ![messages.png](jsonschema/messages.png)

+Notes:
+ * The image sketches out the general concept, but is incomplete.
+See [relations.md](jsonschema/relations.md) for a complete visualisation of the relationships between messages.
-Note: Markdown and Excel formats are currently not supported and mentioned here as potential future alternative languages to express BDD scenarios.
+ * Markdown and Excel formats are currently not supported and mentioned here as potential future alternative languages to express BDD scenarios.

 ## JSON Schema